Find schools that offer these popular programs

 All states require physicians to become licensed before allowing them to practice medicine.
 Graduation from an accredited medical school is required before qualifying for licensure.
 Candidates must also complete a residency training program and pass exams.
 The U.S. Medical Licensing Examination (USMLE) is a three-step examination that is required for M.D.s.
 The Comprehensive Osteopathic Medical Licensing Examination (COMLEX-USA) must be taken by D.O.s.
 For specific state information about licensing, individuals should contact their state's medical board.

-- Seek continuing education opportunities.
+Licenses must be renewed periodically.
 Doctors applying for license renewal must typically complete at least 50 hours of continuing education before taking the renewal exam.
 Each state has different licensing requirements, so it may be beneficial to learn what those are as soon as possible.

-Step 6: Get Certified
+Step 6: Get Certified to Advance Career

 Certification is not required, but it may increase employment opportunities.
 A professional designation can demonstrate that a doctor is an expert in a specific area of medicine.
 Certification by the American Board of Medical Specialties (ABMS) involves a thorough process of evaluations and assessments.
 Continuing education is often required for recertification.